 By the way, if you have already read some of our blog posts, you probably know we are a big fan of microdermabrasion machines to effectively remove fine lines and wrinkles and to keep younger and fresher skin (check here our complete guide about the best Microdermabrasion machines for home use ).

 If you regularly use it, we recommend you not to use witch hazel right after your microdermabrasion as you skin needs its oil to heal properly and create new skin.
-Instead, use a B5 hyaluronic serum like this one here that will super hydrate and moisturise your skin to get plumper and younger.
+Instead, use a B5 hyaluronic serum like this one here on their official website that will super hydrate and moisturise your skin to get plumper and younger.

 Heal effectively Bruises : reduce the swelling from the get go